joseeden/joeden/docs/002-IT-Foundations/050-Web-Fundamentals.md

 Additionally, the client may send headers specifying the content type and other metadata relevant to the request.

-Upon receiving the request, the server responds to the client with:

-- A status line indicating the HTTP protocol version and an internet standard error code, if applicable.
-- A message containing the requested resource or an appropriate response.

-Sample Interaction Diagram:

 <div class="img-center">

 ![](/img/docs/010httpuriinteractions.png)